Introduction

 As the Core i5 13400F is generally considered a budget-friendly CPU, it makes sense to suggest one of the cheapest Nvidia cards that remains readily available in the form of the RTX 3060.
 During our benchmarking runs, this GPU has consistently provided strong performance at 1080p, which makes it a good choice for competitive gamers looking to keep costs down to a minimum.

-Whilst it struggles to hold up when pushed to 1440p, most gamers picking up one of these cards will be focussed on dialling up the framerates instead of improving visual fidelity.
+Whilst it struggles to hold up when pushed to 1440p, most gamers picking up one of these cards will be focused on dialling up the framerates instead of improving visual fidelity.
 As for the specs, the 12GB of VRAM and 3584 CUDA cores allows games to run smoothly when paired up with an adequate CPU, which is bolstered further by a boost clock speed that even eclipses that of the RTX 3060Ti.
 Therefore, the RTX 3060 is a solid option for budget builders looking for reliable performance at 1080p.

-Not ideal for 1440p: With budget-oriented graphics cards, jumping from 1080p to 1440p often leads to a significant drop in performance, and the RTX 3060 is no exception.
+With budget-oriented graphics cards, jumping from 1080p to 1440p often leads to a significant drop in performance, and the RTX 3060 is no exception.
 Whilst it is possible to run games at 1440p, this GPU provides a much better gaming experience at 1080p.

 Features: 4/5